yilingtung/nextjs-github-explorer/README.md

 ## Features

-In addition to the features of [original features](https://github.com/yilingtung/github-explorer#features), here also have 👇🏻👇🏻👇🏻
+In addition to the features of [original features](https://github.com/yilingtung/github-explorer#features), here also have...

 ### Server Side Rendering

 In order to make repo page have better SEO and latest data.
 I use SSR to generate repo page.<br>
-If you enter the repo page from the list view, it will be opened by the [modal route](https://github.com/yilingtung/github-explorer#route-as-modal) which is client side rendering.
-The user experience will not be interrupted by a short request time for switching ssr pages.

 <p align="start">
    <img src="/images/ssr.jpg" width="600" >
 </p>

+> If you enter the repo page from the list view, it will be opened by the [modal route](https://github.com/yilingtung/github-explorer#route-as-modal) which is client side rendering.
+The user experience will not be interrupted by a short request time for switching ssr pages. 👏🏻

 ### Hydrate the QueryClient 💦